Recent Research Funding

 and apply them to some of the challenging problems in heavy-element computational

-chemistry.
-These developments could help advance our understanding of the chemistry
+advance our understanding of the chemistry of heavy-elements and help identify new

-of heavy-elements and help identify new materials and molecules for applications such
+materials and molecules for applications such as drug discovery, improvements in energy

-as drug discovery, improvements in energy technology, and more.
-The project has a
+technology, and more.
+The project has a strong emphasis on quantum information science

-in the Red River Valley region by introducing accessible and application-focused coursework
+and engineering (QISE) workforce development in the Red River Valley region by introducing

-to University of North Dakota (UND) students and other regional institutes, along
+accessible and application-focused coursework to University of North Dakota (UND)

-the effective training of students.
+national labs, and academia to facilitate the effective training of students.

 NSF EPSCoR Fellow